ku-sldg/am-cakeml/apps/demo/README.md

 # A client/server demo scenario #

 ## Build
 To build this example, first start by building the CakeML Attestation Manager by following the directions in the README [here](https://github.com/ku-sldg/am-cakeml).
-To test a successful install, make sure you navigate to `apps/tests/` and run `../../build/apps/tests/tests`.
+To test a successful install, from the `/build/` folder first run `make tests_tpm`.
+Then navigate to `../apps/tests/` and run `../../build/apps/tests/tests_tpm`.

 Once completed, you are ready to configure and run the client/server demo.